TabeaSchoeler/TS2021_UKBBweighting/README.md

 ## Tutorial 1: Generation of UK Biobak sampling weights

 - A step-by-step guide that can be used to generate the sampling weights using the raw UK Biobank data is provided [here](https://tabeaschoeler.github.io/TS2021_UKBBweighting/weightsTutorial.html).
 The weights are generated using the model estimated in the corresponding [paper](https://www.nature.com/articles/s41562-023-01579-9), where we first combined the harmonized UKBB data with the data from the reference sample (HSE) and then used LASSO regression in glmnetto predict UKBB participation (with UKBB = 1; HSE = 0).
-This tutorial illistrates how the glmnet output can be used to derive the UK Biobank participation probabilities without the need to access external reference data (e.g., HSE) is not available).
+This tutorial illustrates how the glmnet LASSO regression output [cvfit.rda](https://github.com/TabeaSchoeler/TS2021_UKBBweighting/blob/main/data/cvfit.rda) can be used to derive the UK Biobank participation probabilities without the need to access external reference data (e.g., HSE) is not available).

 </br>